werin99/pyAT_interface/README.md

 ### Step by step
 When your Notebook is open by one of the methods above, you should run the complete notebook.
 This is typically done by "Run all" which is present in the menus at the top or your window.
 On a mobile phone the menus are often hidden and must be opened by pressing an "arrow down".
-The "Run all" command is sometimes found in a sub-menu, typicall "Run" or translated into your installed language.
+The "Run all" command is sometimes found in a sub-menu, typically "Run" or translated into your installed language.

 The interface check if Accelerator Toolbox is installed, and will install it if necessary.
 This can take 10-15 seconds but is only necessary once in each session.